62°

 "As soon as we were made aware of this situation...Sheriff Sticker removed this deputy from the field, including taking his commission, gear, and unit," Sticker's office said previously while placing the deputy on administrative leave.

 "While we understand this encounter has increased doubt in your trust of law enforcement, we would like the chance to address that.
-We ask for your patience in this process and welcome you and your family to engage directly with the sheriff on this matter as it develops," the agency said.
+We ask for your patience in this process and welcome you and your family to engage directly with the sheriff on this matter as it develops," the sheriff's office said.

 More News